dmardari/task-tracker/README.md

 5. Use the task tracker
 Use your REST client of choise (e.g. Postman).
 The following endpoints are available:

+## Notes

+The full path to the current repo must not contain space characters.
+Having space characters in the path will cause openssl-lib build to fail.

+## Endpoints

+Base URL: `localhost:3000/`

 `/tasks` :
 - `GET` : Lists all tasks
 - `POST` : Create a task